Lake Above the Ocean

 Most people will find the trek from the trailhead to the cliff more like a walk than a real hike.
 It can easily be done by both small children and people used to walking.

-The entire route to the Trælanípa cliff is well maintained.
+The entire route to the Trælanípa Cliff is well maintained.
 There are some stairs that you will ascend just before you reach the highest point from where you will have the unreal ‘floating lake’ view.
 Once you have completed the walk and are back at the trailhead, we have walked 6 kilometres (3.7 miles).

-Other great views near Trælanípa
+Other great views near Trælanípa Cliff

 The perpendicular rock wall at Trælanípa